icecube/icetray-public/interfaces/resources/docs/index.rst

+..
+SPDX-FileCopyrightText: 2024 The IceTray Contributors
+..
+..
+SPDX-License-Identifier: BSD-2-Clause

 .. _interfaces:

 Interfaces Documentation
 ========================
 The interfaces project is designed to be a holder for generic interfaces between IceTray projects.
 It should help minimize project inter-dependencies.

 The project consists of the following services, modules, and templates: